 So how exactly does a discectomy help relieve symptoms?
-First, consider the general structure of the spine.
+To answer that question, let’s first consider the general structure of the spine.
 Between the spine’s vertebrae, there are small passageways through which nerves exit the vertebral column to innervate other areas of the body.
 The intervertebral discs also fit between vertebrae, but when they become herniated, a gel-like substance called the nucleus pulposus extrudes into the area surrounding the disc.
 This extruded material may put pressure on one or more nerve roots, causing the worst symptoms of a herniated disc.

 During an open discectomy, either part of or the entire damaged intervertebral disc is carefully removed from the spinal canal.

-At Laser Spine Institute, we perform an alternative procedure called a percutaneous endoscopic discectomy.
+At Laser Spine Institute, we perform an alternative procedure called a endoscopic discectomy.
 In this minimally invasive procedure, the extruded central disc material is surgically removed, relieving pressure on the adjacent spinal cord or nerve roots.
-Laser Spine Institute surgeons perform this highly advanced discectomy through a small incision, resulting in minimal disruption to surrounding normal tissue and greatly reducing recovery time compared to open-spine surgery.
+Laser Spine Institute surgeons perform this highly advanced discectomy through a small incision, resulting in minimal disruption to surrounding tissue and greatly reducing recovery time compared to open spine surgery.

 By reviewing your MRI or CT scan, Laser Spine Institute can determine whether you are a candidate for this state-of-the-art discectomy surgery.
 We will take the following factors into account: